AbhishekAngadi/Maximizing-NYC-cab-profits/README.md

-# Maximizing NYC Cab Profits
+# Green NYC cabs Route and Fares earned analysis

 This project is the analysis of NYC cabs travel routes and fares earned.
 It further provides Recommendations to maximize profits earned and optimizing routes.